Advice and resources : Request for Help process guidance for professionals

 Possible autism support plan checklist: Secondary school

-Use of noise cancelling earphones or ear defenders if desired
+- Use of noise-cancelling earplugs or ear defenders, if desired

-Regular 1:1 time with a keyworker or mentor
+- Regular one-to-one time with a keyworker or mentor

-Adapt instructions – short and specific, written instructions, repeat as needed
+- Adapt instruction so they are short and specific, written down, and repeat as needed

-Regular and effective home-school communication eg identified member of staff to liaise with parent on a regular basis
+- Regular and effective home-school communication, such as conversations between an identified member and parent on a regular basis

-Identify young person’s specific triggers and strategies to limit these (eg adjustments around assemblies, PE, off timetable days such as sports day)
+- Identify young person’s specific triggers and strategies to limit these (for example, adjustments around assemblies, PE, and off-timetable days, such as sports day)

 Checklist for autism assessment (aged 2 years 6 months - 4 years 11 months)